Bryan Charnley: Stylistic development

-Charnley had been exploring his inner life through painting since at least 1982, particularly addressing the experience of schizophrenia.
-Writing in 1988, Charnley said he had "found [himself] on an interior journey in which landscape and subject were subsumed to inner vision".
-However, from 1987 onwards, he increasingly drew on Sigmund Freud's theories about dreams, using elaborate symbolism to convey his mental state.
+Writing in 1988, he said he had "found [himself] on an interior journey in which landscape and subject were subsumed to inner vision".

-In 1984, four of his paintings were purchased by the Bethlem Royal Hospital for their permanent collection.
-During this period, Charnley also studied the work of other artists held in the Bethlem collection, notably William Kurelek and Louis Wain, whose work "seemed to me to have a power to move far beyond that expected of the patient as an artist.
+In 1984 four of his paintings were purchased by the Bethlem Royal Hospital for its permanent collection.
+During this period he studied the work of other artists held in the same collection, notably William Kurelek and Louis Wain, whose work "seemed to me to have a power to move far beyond that expected of the patient as an artist.
 Here I saw art stripped of all esoteric and conceptual pretensions".
-Charnley's elaborately symbolist work from this period includes To the Farm (1987), Grey Self-Portrait (1986), and Brooch Schizophrene (1987), paintings that have also since been acquired by Bethlem Museum of the Mind.

-Charnley had a solo exhibition at the Dryden Street Gallery, Covent Garden in London 1989, and exhibited two paintings at the Visions exhibition at the Royal College of Art in 1990, curated by Aiden Shingler.
-However, he still struggled to make a living from his art.
+Several of his paintings – including To the Farm, Grey Self-Portrait and Broach Schizophrene – are held in the collections of the Bethlem Museum of the Mind, and others are in the Wellcome Collection.